CWC Addict

 1982: 0552 924-3306 in the 15xx to 18xx serial number range

 The 7733 has a central chronograph seconds, running seconds at 9 o’clock and a 30 minute counter at 3 o’clock.
-All the CWC dials were very similar, with a luminous 12 and 6, and luminous indexes, but there were four distinct dial types across the nine years of production:
+All the CWC dials were very similar, with a luminous 12 and 6, and luminous indexes, but there were six distinct dial types across the nine years of production.
+A complete and detailed analysis of all six types of watches can be found in this Collector's Guide blog post.

 All the early watches were assembled by Breitling (see the blog post 'The "Almost Fab Five"'), but the manufacturer changed in the 1980s, and it is possible that the later 70s watches were assembled by another manufacturer using only Breitling cases .
 There are therefore a few notable differences between the different batches.

-1973 to 1975 ('Type 1'): The old logo without the oval; the numerals 2, 4, 8 and 10 are cut off by the subdials; the CWC logo is in line with the 2 and 10 numerals and the circled T is just below the top of the sub dials; the broad arrow is aligned with the bottom of the subdials.
-The CWC logo is printed in metallic silver, whilst the circled T and broad arrow are printed in the same metallic bronze as the numerals and minute track.
-This dial type is seen consistently up until the 0552 batches in 1975.
+1973 to 1975 ('Type I'): The old logo without the oval; the numerals 2, 4, 8 and 10 are cut off by the subdials; the CWC logo is in line with the 2 and 10 numerals and the circled T is just below the top of the sub dials; the broad arrow is aligned with the bottom of the subdials.
+The CWC logo is printed in metallic silver, whilst the circled T, broad arrow, the numerals and minute track are the brass of the dial plate showing through the black print (a gilt dial).
 The non-lume versions in 1974 and 1975, are the same layout, but without the circled T and with no luminous material, of course.

-1982 ('Type 4'): The new logo in the oval is added; the 2, 4, 8 and 10 numerals are now all clear of the subdials; the circled T moves down to just below the top of the sub dials; and the larger Pheon moves up to be in line with the 4 and the 8.
-All the printing on the dial is now in plain white.
+1982 ('Type VI'): The new logo in the oval is added; the 2, 4, 8 and 10 numerals are now all clear of the subdials; the circled T moves down to just below the top of the sub dials; and the larger Pheon moves up to be in line with the 4 and the 8.
+All the printing on the dial is in white.

 The other notable difference is in the NSN on the case back - the 1970s watches had deep, large stamping, whilst the 1980s watches had smaller, etched NSNs on the case back.
 The 1982 series has a two line NSN with 0552 on the first line and 924-3306 on the second line.